 Sam leaps into the body of a divorced single mother on September 30, 1981.
 Al tells Sam that her oldest (teenaged) son runs away and is never heard from again.
 However, his fate turns out to be more complicated than is first thought.

-One complication arises in that during this episode, Sam and Al learn that young children can see Sam, not the person he’s leapt into as well as Al.
+One complication arises in that during this episode, Sam and Al learn that young children can see Sam, not the person he’s leaped into as well as Al.

 Songs deleted from soundtrack: Call Me by Blondie, Shake It Up by The Cars, He’s So Shy by The Pointer Sisters.